How we apply our code of ethics, governance, and responsibility

 We require our senior leaders and all staff with significant involvement in research projects to maintain current research ethics training certification.
 In addition, we expect all staff and consultants who conduct research for PATH to observe the highest standards of scientific integrity.
 PATH’s Scientific Integrity policy includes administrative processes to ensure that allegations of research misconduct are reviewed and, if appropriate, investigated and reported.

 PATH succeeds through partnerships marked by a respect for people, cultures, and ideas.
 This collaborative approach is embedded in our relationships with those who grant us funds for restricted or unrestricted purposes, as well as those with whom we partner to implement our work.

 PATH adheres to state, federal, and international regulations and legal requirements for the locations in which we work.
-Relevant US government regulations include the Internal Revenue Service Code, Code of Federal Regulations, Federal Acquisition Regulations, Office of Management & Budget circulars A-122 and A-133, the Foreign Corrupt Practices Act, and the Patriot Act.
+Relevant US government regulations include the Internal Revenue Service Code, Code of Federal Regulations, Federal Acquisition Regulations, Office of Management & Budget Uniform Guidance under Title 2 of the Code of Federal Regulations Section 200, the Foreign Corrupt Practices Act, and the Patriot Act.
 We also abide by relevant state laws and country-specific regulatory and tax laws.